koserLeos/bind9/doc/arm/zones.inc.rst

 information, which may be empty.
 The set of resource information associated with a particular name is composed of separate RRs.
 The order of RRs in a set is not significant and need not be preserved by name servers, resolvers, or other parts of the DNS.
-However, sorting of multiple RRs is permitted for optimization purposes: for example, to specify that a particular nearby server be tried first.
-See :any:`sortlist` and :ref:`rrset_ordering`.

 The components of a Resource Record are: